 - Isla de los Pájaros is another destination for a variety of bird species, including Magellan Penguins.
 Follow well-kept paths for close encounters with nesting penguins, alongside cormorants, seagulls, and other avian creatures.

 Best season: Late spring, summer, and early fall months of September – April.

+One of the fun things to do in Argentina is hiking in Patagonia.
 The mountain village of El Chalten in Argentinean Patagonia charms with its small-town authenticity and wows with its world-class hiking trails.
 Sitting at the base of Mount Fitz Roy and Cerro Torre on the border of Chile and Argentina, El Chalten beckons to adventurous travelers wanting to discover the Patagonian Andes.
 Visiting El Chalten, nicknamed the 'Trekking Capital of Argentina' is definitely a top place to visit in Argentina.
-Once there, you cannot not explore some popular hiking trails.
+Once there, you ought to explore some popular hiking trails.

 - Mount Fitz Roy reaches over 3,300 meters, making successful summit climbs few and far between.
 Not to worry — there are many other scenic trails around the mountain.
-The most popular is Laguna de Los Tres trail (20km round-trip) that leads through stunning valleys and forests, past glaciers, lagoons, and glacier lakes and yields spectacular views of the peak.
+The most popular is the Laguna de Los Tres trail (20km round-trip) which leads through stunning valleys and forests, past glaciers, lagoons, and glacier lakes, and yields spectacular views of the peak.

 - A few hundred meters shorter than Fitz Roy, Cerro Torre is another mountain located in the Patagonian Ice Field.
 The 22km Laguna Torre trek is of low difficulty and leads to an optimal viewing point of the peak with the Torre Lagoon in the foreground.